Cristian Espinoza: Huracán

 Born in Buenos Aires, Espinoza graduated from Huracán's youth setup.
 He made his first team debut on 24 March 2013, coming on as a second half substitute in a 2–2 home draw against Instituto for the Primera B Nacional championship.

 Espinoza scored his first professional goal on 26 May, netting his side's last in a 3–1 home win against Crucero del Norte.
 He subsequently established himself as a regular starter, scoring two goals in 2014 and helping his side promote to Primera División.

 Espinoza made his debut in the main category of Argentine football on 3 May 2015, in a 1–1 away draw against Rosario Central.
 His first goals in the category came on 2 August, netting a brace in a 3–3 draw at Crucero del Norte.

 Villarreal

 On 4 August 2016, Espinoza signed a five-year contract with La Liga side Villarreal CF. Fifteen days later, he was loaned to fellow league team Deportivo Alavés until the end of the season.

 Espinoza made his debut in the main category of Spanish football on 28 August 2016, replacing Ibai Gómez in a 0–0 home draw against Sporting de Gijón.
 After being rarely used, he left the club the following 30 January.

 On 31 January 2017, Espinoza was loaned to Segunda División side Real Valladolid until June.

 San Jose Earthquakes

 On 2 January 2019, Espinoza was loaned to Major League Soccer side San Jose Earthquakes on a season-long loan.

-On 11 December 2019, it was announced that Espinoza had joined San Jose on a permanent deal for a club-record transfer fee.
+On 11 December, it was announced that he had joined San Jose on a permanent deal for a club-record transfer fee.